The ionic product, Kw

 [Back to Top ]

-a The hydroxide ion and small hydrated hydroxide clusters shown on this page were drawn using ab initio calculations using the 6-31G**
+e The oxonium ion and small hydrated hydrogen ion clusters shown on this page were drawn using ab initio calculations using the 6-31G**

 basis set.
-Where not otherwise referenced, bond distances, angles and atomic charges were derived from these calculations.
-[Back, 2]
+Where not otherwise referenced, bond distances, angles and atomic charges are derived from these calculations.
+[Back, 2, 3]

 f H+ + H2O H3O+ (ΔG° = -651.4 kJ mol-1) , this is followed by H3O+ + aq H3O+(aq) (ΔG° = 461.1 kJ mol-1; ~260 nm) giving an overall H+ + aq H3O+(aq) (ΔG° = -1112.5 kJ mol-1).
 These calculations assume that the standard state of the solvent water is taken as 1.0 M. ).
 [Back]